 Our Prizes Start With Your Nominations

-The starting point for the Longford Prize is the nominations you send in, whether you are a colleague, supporter or beneficiary of the work in the field of prison reform done by the individual, group or organisation you want to bring to the judges’ attention.
-Set out in 1000 persuasive words why individuals like Marina Cantacuzino of the Forgiveness Project, 2014 winner, meet our criteria of humanity, courage, persistence and originality.
+The starting point for the Longford Prize is the nominations you send in, whether you are a member of the public, or a colleague, supporter or beneficiary of the work in the field of prison reform done by the individual, group or organisation you want to bring to the judges’ attention.
+Set out in 1000 persuasive words why individuals like Marina Cantacuzino of the Forgiveness Project, 2014 winner (pictured above), meet our criteria of humanity, courage, persistence and originality.
 And do include some testimonies from those who have benefitted from the work.

 The judging panel includes representatives of the Prison Reform Trust and New Bridge.
 It is chaired by our trustee John Podmore, a former prison governor.
-Other members include ex-Chief Inspector of Prisons, Lord Ramsbotham, and journalist Mary Riddell.
+Other members include writer Mary Riddell (right) and Kevin McGrath.
+For many years former Chief Inspector of Prisons David (Lord) Ramsbotham (1934-2022) was a core member.

 The Prize Statuette

 Made by one of our former Longford Scholars, Ben Levings, who graduated in stonemasonry, from stainless steel, glass and yew, the prize statuette given to winners shows the lock indicator on UK prison doors.
 It represents the door unlocked, transparency and reflection, all qualities that are celebrated by the Longford Prize.

 “We hope that the Longford Prize will also stimulate debate and discussion on many of the complex issues addressed by nominees.
 Recognising courage, humanity, persistence and originality through the Longford Prize brings to the fore many of the best contributions regularly being delivered in the field.”

 John Podmore, ex-prison governor and chair of judges